VincePimentel/VincePimentel.github.io/_posts/2019-01-24-gloomy_weather_-_sinatra_portfolio_project.markdown

 ### Presets
 ![](https://i.imgur.com/cLr836K.png)

-Presets are saved combination of elements and volume levels by a user.
-Being a registered user allows you to save, edit and delete your own presets for later listening.
-It also allows you to view, listen and copy presets made by other users.
+You can mix and match various elements and audio levels to get the ideal combination to help you relax, sleep, focus or just to drown out bothersome noise from your environment and save them as presets for later listening.

 ## Back-End
-### Models and Association
+### MODELS AND ASSOCIATIONS

 ![](https://i.imgur.com/wY0hKjJ.png)